 Crystals: charoite, danburite, iolite, azurite

-Sacred Oils: frankincense, rosemary, spikenard, rosemary, sage
+Sacred Oils: frankincense, rosemary, spikenard, sage

 Sacred Oils: rosemary, vervain, cedar, oak, lemon balm, sandalwood